 On May 4, 2021, the Company issued a 10% Subordinated Secured Convertible Debenture ("Subordinated Debenture") in the principal amount of \$25 thousand to Michel Botbol, the Company's Chairman and Chief Executive Officer at the time.
 The Subordinated Debenture called for interest at a rate of 10% and would have been due on the earlier of the occurrence of certain liquidity events with respect to the Company and May 4, 2022.
-The Subordinated Debenture was convertible at any time after the issuance date into shares of the Company's Common Stock (the "Botbol Conversion Shares") at a price equal to \$0.05 per share ("Conversion Price").
-Together with each Botbol Conversion Share, a warrant would be issued with a strike price of \$0.05 per share and an expiration date of May 4, 2026 (the "Botbol Warrants").
-Mr. Botbol also had the option to extend the maturity date of the loan for a term not to exceed four years from the original maturity date of that loan.
-The Subordinated Debenture is secured by a lien on all the Company's assets subordinated to the lien granted to LTP.
-The Company's U.S. subsidiaries are required to enter into Guaranties in favor of Botbol under which such subsidiaries guaranteed the Company's obligations under the Debenture and granted Botbol a lien on all assets of such subsidiaries subject to the lien held by LTP.
-The use of proceeds from the Debenture was to extinguish liabilities of the Company and to fund working capital, general corporate purposes and the development of administrative functions.
-The aggregate number of shares issuable upon conversion of the Debenture and upon the exercise of the Botbol Warrants may not exceed 19.9% of the number of shares of the Common Stock outstanding immediately after giving effect to the issuance of shares upon conversion of the Debenture and the exercise of the Botbol Warrants.
-On May 4, 2021, Mr. Botbol exercised his conversion rights with respect to the entire \$25 thousand of outstanding principal at the Conversion Price resulting in the issuance of 50
+The Subordinated Debenture was convertible at any time after the issuance date into shares of the Company's common stock (the "Botbol Conversion Shares") at a price equal to \$0.05 per share ("Conversion Price").
+Together with each the option to extend the maturity date of the loan for a term not to exceed four years from the original maturity date of that loan.
+The Subordinated Debenture is secured by a lien on all the Company's obligations under the Subordinated Debenture and granted Botbol a lien on all assets of such subsidiaries subject to the lien principal hibilities of the Company and to fund working capital, general corporate purposes and the development of administrative functions.
+The aggregate number of shares issuable upon conversion of the Subordinated Debenture and upon the exercise of the Botbol Warrants".
+On May 4, 2021, Mr. Botbol assets to the issuance of shares upon conversion of the Subordinated Debenture and upon the exercise of the Botbol Warrants.
+On May 4, 2021, Mr. Botbol exercised his conversion rights with respect to the enter \$25 thousand of outstanding principal at the Conversion Price resulting in the issuance of 500 thousand shares of common stock to him.
+In addition, an equal number of warrants were issued on May 4, 2021, (see Note 8 - Stock Warrants).
+The Botbol Warrants will not be listed for trading on any national securities exchange.
+The Botbol Warrants and the shares issuable upon conversion of the Subordinated Debenture are not being registered under the Securities Act.

-Senior Secured Convertible Debenture, Advisory Agreement, and Intercreditor Agreement
+Senior Secured Convertible Debenture, Advisory Agreement, and Intercreditor Agreement.